Deploy your machine learning models with tensorflow serving and kubernetes

 Tensorflow serving enables you to seamlessly serve your machine learning models.

-- Deploy a new version of your model and let TensorFlow Serving gracefully finish current requests while starting to serve new requests with the new model.
+Deploy a new version of your model and let TensorFlow Serving gracefully finish current

-- Separate concerns, data scientists can focus on building great models while Ops can focus on building highly resilient and scalable architectures that can serve those models.
+Separate concerns, data scientists can focus on building great models while Ops can focus on

 Part 1 — Warm up: Set up a local TensorFlow server